Special-K-s-Flightsim-Bots/DCSServerBot/extensions/README.md

       # [...]
       extensions:
         Olympus:
+          debug: true                     # Show the Olympus console in the DCSSB console, default = false
           url: https://myfancyurl:3001/   # optional: your own URL, if available
           server:
             address: 0.0.0.0              # your bind address